tscircuit/a5v-buck-regulator/README.md

 [![tscircuit version badge](https://registry-api.tscircuit.com/badges/view?package_name=seveibar.arduino-nano)](https://registry.tscircuit.com/seveibar/a5v-buck-regulator)

-> This project was generated using [tsci](https://github.com/tscircuit/tscircuit)
+This buck regulator is based on the [SparkFun Buck Regulator Breakout](https://www.sparkfun.com/products/21255)

+## Developing

 To develop and view the examples, run `tsci dev` and open [http://localhost:3020](http://localhost:3020) in your browser.

-## Developing

 You should install an editor like [VS Code](https://code.visualstudio.com/) with a typescript extension.
 Many web developers already have this.